Joseph Lawende

-Joseph Lawende (9 February 1847 – 9 January 1925) was a Polish-born British cigarette salesman who is believed to have witnessed serial killer Jack the Ripper in the company of his fourth victim, Catherine Eddowes, approximately nine minutes before the discovery of her body on 30 September 1888.
+Joseph Lawende (9 February 1847 – 9 January 1925) was a Polish-born British cigarette maker and salesman who is believed to have witnessed serial killer Jack the Ripper in the company of his fourth victim, Catherine Eddowes, approximately nine minutes before the discovery of her body on 30 September 1888.

 Lawende provided a detailed description of the Ripper to investigators; he was later described by the Assistant Commissioner of the Metropolitan Police, Robert Anderson, as "the only person who ever had a good view of the murderer."

 Biography

 Lawende was born in Warsaw, Poland (then in the Russian Empire), to Jewish parents Hersch "Henry" Lawende and Zirle Lawende.
 He came to Britain in 1871, and was married to Annie Lowenthal in a London synagogue on 22 January 1873.
 His brother Leopold had married Annie's sister Fanny the previous year.
 He and his wife would have twelve children.
 At the time of his marriage, he was a cigarette maker living at 3 Tenter Street South.

 On 11 December 1876, Lawende gave evidence at the Old Bailey at the trial of Isaac Marks for the murder of Frederick Barnard.
 He was described as a cigarette maker of 3 Lenton Street, Goodman's Fields.
 He had known Marks for a year as a customer of the Camperdown Hotel, where he dined on Sundays, and had also played dominoes with him.
 He gave evidence regarding the accused's strange behaviour.

 In 1881, he is again listed as a cigarette maker, with his family living on 2 Tenter Street South.
 Around 1885, he moved to 45 Norfolk Road in Dalston.
 He is also known to have had commercial premises for the manufacture of cigarettes in St Mary Axe.